Stefdv/gun-huesync/README.md

 Provide examples

 ## Warning
 If you change the state of the lights through something other than gun after it's already connected, the state won't sync.
 This is because this library doesn't poll the rest service.
+However...if you manage to link your Hue app to the server where gun-huesync is running...well... gun-huesync will send all requests to the bridge anyway, but it will also update your Gun data.

 ## Support